maxee1900/RGBD-PL-SLAM/README.md

 ## RGBD-SLAM with Point and Line Features.

 This project is developed based on the famous ORB_SLAM2.
-There are some details to be refined if you hope it works better than the original ORB_SLAM2.
+There are some work to do if you hope it performss better than the original ORB_SLAM2.

 Reference: ORB_SLAM2, pl-slam, ORB-SLAM2_with_line